fuzzylogicxx/fuzzylogic/posts/how-i-use-github-as-jamstack-cms.md

 mainImage.sizes: ''
 mainImage.isAnchor: false
 ---
 Here are my quick links and tips for creating a markdown-file-based blog post using only github.com and no CMS.
-I’ve put these on this site so that they’re on the web therefore I can access them whereever I am.
+I’ve put these on this site so that they’re on the web therefore I can access them wherever I am.

 Why do I create posts this way?
 Because I’ve tried forestry.io (now _Tina_) and Netlify CMS and I no longer have the time or inclination to maintain their dependencies, load their JavaScript or make ongoing updates as they evolve.
 I’ve also found them a little flaky.
 So instead let’s see how this lo-fi approach works.